 I love learning new skills, especially when they are web or tech-related.

-There’s something about taking an idea and making it come alive on the computer screen that gives me the absolute tingles.
+There’s something about taking an idea and making it come alive on the computer screen that gives me tingles.

 And although this is something that’s still quite new to me, here are the steps I’ve been taking to get started with the Merch by Amazon program.